Bulgarian Orthodox Church: Second restoration of the Bulgarian Patriarchate

 Conditions for the restoration of the Bulgarian Patriarchate and the election of a head of the Bulgarian Church were created after World War II.
-In 1945 the schism was lifted and the Patriarch of Constantinople recognised the autocephaly of the Bulgarian Church.
-In 1950, the Holy Synod adopted a new Statute which paved the way for the restoration of the Patriarchate and in 1953, it elected the Metropolitan of Plovdiv, Cyril, Bulgarian Patriarch.
-After the death of Patriarch Cyril in 1971, in his place was elected the Metropolitan of Lovech, Maxim, leading the church until his death in 2012.
-On 10 November 2012 Metropolitan Cyril of Varna and Veliki Preslav was chosen as interim leader to organize the election of the new Patriarch within four months.
-At the church council convened to elect a new Patriarch 24 February 2013, the Metropolitan of Ruse, Neophyt was elected Patriarch of the Bulgarian Orthodox Church with 90 votes against 47 for Metropolitan Gabriel of Lovech.
+In 1945, the schism was lifted, and the Patriarch of Constantinople recognised the autocephaly of the Bulgarian Church.
+In 1950, the Holy Synod adopted a new statute, which paved the way for the restoration of the patriarchate.
+In 1953, it elected the Metropolitan of Plovdiv, Cyril, as Bulgarian patriarch.

 Maxim, the late Patriarch of Bulgaria and Metropolitan of Sofia.